RWANDA – The Trip

 Visa.
 E-visas can be obtained before departure at www.migration.gov.rw.
 Passengers must have a printed e-visa confirmation.
 Nationals of Canada can obtain a visa on arrival for a maximum stay of 30 days that is free (Commonwealth).
 They can apply to extend their stay.

 Uganda, Kenya and Rwanda have a three-country visa.
-A valid “East African Tourist Visa” issued by Kenya or Uganda is accepted, if having first entered the country that issued the visa.
+A valid “East African Tourist Visa” issued by Kenya or Uganda is accepted if having first entered the country that issued the visa.
 The visa is valid for 90 days and multiple entries/re-entries. $100 versus $50 each

-Vaccination against yellow fever required.
+Vaccination against yellow fever is required.

 Money Rwandan Franc (RWF).
 1US$ = 1.079 RF; 1 € = 1,177 RF